brullsker/FastNote/README.md

 ## Features
 - Write notes and texts and format it
 - Saves changes as they happen
-- Export your text in 8 file formats (including RTF, HTML, TXT and several image formats)
+- Export your text in 12 file formats (including RTF, HTML, PDF, DOCX and several image formats)
 - Share selected text or the whole file
 - Set up a different font size and font family
-- Supports 10 languages (contact me to translate into your language; for translation issues please open a new issue)
+- Supports 13 languages (contact me to translate into your language; for translation issues please open a new issue)

 ## Screenshots
 See [here](https://github.com/brullsker/FastNote/tree/master/GHAssets/Screenshots)